This page includes a list of the best virtual meeting software platforms.

-List of virtual meeting software options
+List of virtual meeting software platforms

 Video conferencing capabilities bring virtual teams together in real time.
 From the ubiquitous Zoom to little-known Jitsi Meet, these virtual meeting apps are ready for you and your remote team to take them for a spin.

 Zoom is a popular video conferencing platform that is infamous for being easy to use.
 You can invite anyone to a Zoom meeting with a URL, even if your attendees do not have a Zoom account.
 Once team members click on the URL, they will instantly join a virtual room with the rest of the team.
 Registered users can host meetings with up to 100 people using the free version of Zoom’s software.
 Coupled with fun features like breakout rooms, Zoom is ideal for hosting meetings, games and activities with virtual teams.

 Here is a list of Zoom games.

 Google originally developed Google Meet as a video conferencing app for the company’s enterprise customers.
 However, with Zoom’s surge in popularity, Google decided to offer Meet as a secure alternative.
 Meet can host gatherings of up to 250 participants, and also offers nifty additions like live captions and anti-abuse features.
 If data security is a priority for your business, then Meet is right for you, as long as everyone has a Google Account.

 Acquired by Microsoft in 2011, Skype was the original household name for video calls.
 However, due to consumer complaints and the emergence of Zoom as noted on ZDNet, Skype is no longer the only or primary option.
 Skype is mounting a comeback with video conferencing, making it the perfect time to revisit the familiar software with a cute ringtone.
 The app now offers meetings for up to 50 participants accessible by a generated link.
 No registration or download required.